okfn/handbook/text/recipes/sql-for-data-manipulation.rst

 --------------

 This article uses some housing price data from New Zealand.
-Here, you use [Trademe](http://www.trademe.co.nz).
-So I've used Trademe's [API](http://developer.trademe.co.nz) to pull out data from a few thousand properties on the market.
+Here, you use `Trademe`_.
+So I've used Trademe's `API`_ to pull out data from a few thousand properties on the market.
 Unfortunately, the terms of the API restrict redistribution.
+However, it is relatively easy to pull down a current list of properties for sale and add them to a database.

 Getting the workable data out of the database
 ---------------------------------------------

-Now that we have all of the data at our disposal, we need a way to extract it.
+Once we have data at our disposal, we need a way to extract information from it.
 We can use the SQL language to easily manipulate the data we need.
-My data is stored in the [SQLite3](http://www.sqlite.org) database.
+My data is stored in the `SQLite3`_ database.

-[SQLite3 has its own command line shell](http://www.sqlite.org/sqlite.html) that's very easy to install on Ubuntu:
+`SQLite3 has its own command line shell`_ that's very easy to install on Ubuntu:

     $ sudo apt-get install sqlite3